Agentic Trader Docs

 • launch the correct local surface

-• the guardrails behind runtime behavior
+• the guardrails behind paper/live/runtime behavior

 How was this page?